ortin-fj/BiSCAN/README.md

 biscan output_file.log

 where 'output_file.log' is your bidimensional output file.
-The program will provide an http link that you can Ctrl + right-click on or you can paste on your browser, showing the figures of the video.
+The program will provide an http link that you can Ctrl + left-click on or you can paste on your browser, showing the figures of the video.
 I provide a test file with a bidimensional scan of a water molecule in the 'example' folder.
 Any feedback is welcome!